Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 Tracking this metric is important for any sales professional or manager that needs to deliver fresh revenue and ensure sustainable development.
 In the visual above, we see the comparison between periods and the development of sales representatives within the last 12 weeks.

 The average revenue per unit demonstrates how much revenue you generate from your consumers from all your sales.
-The goal is to keep the ARPU rising but if you see that it’s getting higher in comparison to the acquisition costs, additional adjustments should be made.
+The goal is to keep the ARPU rising, but if you see that it’s getting higher compared to the acquisition costs, additional adjustments should be made.

 In our example above, we can see that ARPU is steadily increasing, which is a positive indicator of growth.
 It could mean that you’re closing deals with bigger companies or consumers, for example.